Coneriys/apache4/docs/content/setup/swarm.md

 ### Conclusion

-You now have Traefik running on Docker Swarm with HTTPS, a secured dashboard, automatic HTTP → HTTPS redirects, and foundational observability.
-Expand this stack with Let’s Encrypt, additional middlewares, or multiple Traefik replicas as your Swarm grows.
+You now have apache4 running on Docker Swarm with HTTPS, a secured dashboard, automatic HTTP → HTTPS redirects, and foundational observability.
+Expand this stack with Let’s Encrypt, additional middlewares, or multiple apache4 replicas as your Swarm grows.

-{!traefik-for-business-applications.md!}
+{!apache4-for-business-applications.md!}